Dancing with Pulau Carey Guardians on Mah Meri Ancestors’ Day

 - The puja pantai is conducted out on the sand flats which are only revealed at low tide.
 Wear trekking sandals, or flip-flops.
 Or at least shoes you can easily wash afterwards.

-- Dress is casual, although it is the Mah Meri major festival.
+- Dress code is casual, even though it is the Mah Meri’s major festival.
 I did make a token effort, mainly because I would have dressed a bit for my own and others’ festivals.
-I felt if I went full casual I would not be giving them an equal treatment.
+I felt if I went full casual I would not be giving them due respect that a properly brought-up Malay should normally give another.
 It is an outdoor ritual under the sun though, so whatever effort you make should still be practical.
-To blend in, aim for roughly the degree of modesty that locals go for.
+To blend in, aim for roughly the degree of modesty that local Malaysians usually go for.

 - There are tide apps to find out when low tide is.
 Pulau Carey is near the primary harbour of Malaysia, Port Klang, so the tide calculations for Port Klang would serve.

-Tips for how to be a good guest
+General etiquette: how to be a good guest for Hari Moyang

-The puja pantai is a religious ceremony carried out as an expression of the Mah Meri culture and not for the benefit of tourists.
+The puja pantai is a religious ceremony carried out as an expression of Mah Meri culture, and not for the benefit of tourists.
 It is not a performance.

-If you do not like for people to stand between a devotee and a Buddha statue, camera thrust in between incense stick and the altar, don’t do it to others.
+If you do not like for people to stand between a devotee and a Buddha statue, don’t do it to others.
 If you do not like for people to wander back and forth in front of your prayer row while the imam is leading congregational prayer, don’t do it to others.
-Etc.
+You get the idea.

 Puja pantai etiquette: what you need to know

 - Since the entire length is the ‘red carpet’, do not cross it for any reason.
 If a VIP is about to get out of a car to walk down the red carpet, nobody jumps the rope to cross in their path.
-It’s rude.
-Also, crossing faster does not make you invisible.
-Nor does smiling sheepishly.
-Walk back to the platform and cross behind it.
+If you want to move to the other side, walk back to the platform and cross behind it.

 Glossary & notes:

 **getah = ‘rubber’ or ‘tree sap’ in Malay.
-Not at all related to rubber trees; it refers to the supernatural pull upon the boat to the shore, as if there was a stickiness cast upon it.
+This usage, however, is not at all related to rubber trees.
+In this case, it refers to the supernatural pull upon the boat to the shore, as if there was a stickiness.

-*** Although Malacca today is a tourism draw because of its UNESCO Heritage City status related to the Straits settlement (Peranakan) culture, this is not the emotional meaning that Malacca has to Malay people in Malaysia.
-The best way I can explain it is this: Malacca is to Malay folk in peninsular Malaysia, what Camelot is to Bretons.
+*** Although Malacca today is a tourism draw because of its UNESCO Heritage City status related to the Straits settlement (Peranakan) culture, the meaning that Malacca has to Malay people in Malaysia actually pre-dates this.
+See my other Malacca stories for more insight on this.